1nam/terminal_magic/README.md

 # terminal_magic
 Linux mint Bash Script for easy clean up using terminal

+update!!!  new script added maintenance_mint.sh all in one clean autoremove update upgrade notify "suspend move mouse to wake back up".

 download this bash script to a folder on your pc right click an open area in that folder and choose to open terminal from that folder right click the script choose properties then permissions tab